Sparkling wine: top bubbles to try in 2025

 Last updated:

-10 Best rated sparkling wine to buy online in 2025
+10 Best sparkling wine bottles to buy online

 What is sparkling wine and how is it made?

-Sparkling wine is a style of wine that contains bubbles of carbon dioxide, which can be naturally produced through fermentation or added artificially.
+Sparkling wine is a style of wine that contains bubbles of carbon dioxide, which can be naturally produced through fermentation or added artificially during production.
 Unlike still wines, sparkling wines undergo a secondary fermentation, in bottles or large tanks according to the production method.
-The main sparkling wine production methods are:
+The main production methods to craft sparkling wines are:

-- Traditional method (or méthode champenoise): in this process the secondary fermentation occurs in the bottle resulting in fine bubbles and complex flavors (Champagne style sparkling wines).
+- Traditional method (or méthode champenoise) where the secondary fermentation occurs in the bottle, resulting in fine bubbles and complex flavors (for top rated sparkling wines, including Champagne ).

-- Charmat method: in this scenario, the secondary fermentation takes place in pressurized tanks, which gives the wine a fresh and fruity flavor (Prosecco style wines).
+- Charmat method: in this scenario, the secondary fermentation takes place in pressurized tanks, which gives the wine a fresh and fruity flavor (think Prosecco style wines).

 - Artificial carbonation: CO₂ is directly added producing immediate bubbles, like in carbonated soda, but they are generally lager and dissipate quickly.
 It is the least expensive method, often used for fast and mass market wines.

-The choice of grape variety plays a fundamental role not only color but also in defining the aroma and aging potential of sparkling wines.
+The choice of grape variety plays a fundamental role in defining the aroma and aging potential of sparkling wines.
 Here are the sparkline wine grapes most commonly used by winemakers around the world:

-Heads up: a crucial element to monitor during the production of sparkling wines is accidental fermentation, which can compromise the wine’s stability if not controlled!
+Heads up: a crucial element to monitor during the production of sparkling wines is accidental fermentation, which can compromise the wine’s stability if not controlled carefully by the winemaker!

 Sparkling wine types vary according to their method of production, the grape varieties used, the region of origin and even the residual sugar left in the wine.
 Aside from the sparkle, the main factors that distinguish one sparkling wine style from another include: